 “I don’t pay attention to other people out here.
 I like it best when it’s just me.
 From October to April, it’s just me and the lake and a few other nutcases (artists) like me.
 When you need a place for your brain to get quiet, this is a good one,” she says with a laugh.

 While we’re on the beach, we meet another like Karen, who Karen connects with instantly.
 His name is Randy Sias.
 Randy lives and works in Cincinnati but has been traveling up to Northern Michigan in the summer to collect beach stones to make birdhouses and frames that he sells at local art fairs.

 Karen talks with Randy about the differences of looking for stones in and off season.

 “In September, you can be walking on rocks all the way out.
 Once, I found a huge chunk but it was this [motions with hands to her chest] deep and it was way cold and I couldn’t get it without putting my head under.
-So I said I’ll wait until summer until it gets warm enough and I’ll be able to go out and get it but as soon it gets warm that layer of rock is gone,” she says.
+So I said I’ll wait until summer and I’ll be able to go out and get it, but as soon it gets warm that layer of rock is gone,” she says.

 Karen is self-deprecating about her obsession with the stone, but she has also found a way to use her obsession for the benefit of her friend Becky Thatcher, of Becky Thatcher Designs.

 Becky Thatcher is a jewelry designer who owns Becky Thatcher Designs with locations in Glen Arbor, Harbor Springs, Leland, and Traverse City.
 Becky wears a white, loose sweater with a Leland Blue necklace.
 She’s warm, relaxed, and clearly very passionate about her work and the stones of Northern Michigan.
 She takes pride in her jewelry, but she’s also candid about the challenges of working with Leland Blue.